REI Co-op Flash Air 2

 Our trip to Patagonia in late January/early February was in the heart of the austral summer, but we experienced enough bad weather to get some early impressions of the Flash Air’s protection.
 The tent is well-appointed for 3-season conditions with a full-coverage rainfly, raised bathtub floor, and a solid, pole-supported structure.
 We had no issues with water leaking throughout a full night of rain, and it held strong and wasn’t flapping around at all in light wind.
 In fairness, we stayed in pretty protected campsites—a common theme in Patagonia where the winds can be particularly harsh—but the tent struck us as one we could trust in moderate conditions.
 One small issue we did experience was that the rainfly doesn’t fully reach the ground and the bathtub floor sits fairly low, so we got lightly coated in dirt as wind blew through one evening.
 But this is typical among mesh-heavy UL backpacking tents and far from a deal-breaker.

 Moisture build-up is a weak point with single-wall designs, and the Flash Air is not immune to this.
 It’s enough of a concern that REI includes tips for keeping dry on the tent’s product page, including being selective with your campsite and not storing wet gear inside.
 Moreover, they’ve done a nice job limiting the single-wall sections to only the very center of the tent.
 Mesh covers the entire side walls above the bathtub floor, and the open material even stretches over portions of the roof.
 You also get deployable vents in the rainfly above each door that are sufficiently protected to stay open in light rain to create a chimney-like effect.
-Thus far, it seems to be working as we haven’t woken up to condensation dripping off the walls—something we experienced far too often with the Hyperlite Dirigo and Tarptent’s Double Rainbow.
+Thus far, it seems to be working as we haven’t woken up to condensation dripping off the walls—something we experienced far too often with Tarptent’s Double Rainbow.

 Interior storage, however, is really lacking.
 You get a single triangular pocket right next to the door on each side.
 Not only is it small—a map or headlamp is about all you can get in there—but the open shape and floppy structure hurt its usefulness.
 We think they would’ve been better off attaching a couple large hanging rectangular mesh pockets to the end walls.